netcrop/lwrap/README.md

 the number of function calls.
 A short time delay been
 introduced for the first occurence of linebreak.
 And another one for initiation of write buffer.
-Therefore the big "O" of input stream through the
+Therefore the big "O" notation of input stream through
-program is constant.
+the entire program is constant.

 <img src="misc/timeline.png" height="232" width="382">